ashish-kamboj/Coding-with-R/python.md

-### Python
+# Python Coding Tips

-## Stop Using Square Bracket Notation to Get a Dictionary’s Value in Python instead use .get
+### 1. Stop Using Square Bracket Notation to Get a Dictionary’s Value in Python instead use .get() or .setdefault()
 - https://medium.com/better-programming/stop-using-square-bracket-notation-to-get-a-dictionarys-value-in-python-c617f6ea15a3